HouseinAsadi/daisy/README.md

 ### Styling
 If you want a big header as the form title, add a label as the first element in the form.
 Go to <HTML/> tab and add "form-title" as class name to the label tag.
 example: <div class="field text  form-title"><label for="">Form Title</label>

+## Nomenclature

+### Modules
+Therapy modules IDs start with "m" and the module number (initially 1-99) followed by sub-module letter (A-Z) m\[number]\[letter]
+examples: m3b, m1a, m26j

+### Form keys
+**A part of the form key must contain the Form Key String ([Form Key String](#form-key-string)) in order to make it editable.**
+It contains the fixed string, module id from the previous section, and the number of the form in its module (1-99).
+For instance, if we have 4 forms in module: m2a, the form id number of the third form will be 3. use this pattern to create form keys:
+\[form key string ]-\[module id ]-\[form id number]
+examples: ukb-form-m2c-5, ukb-form-m1a-1, ukb-form-m26m-24